St1ngLeR/Crashday-ASI-Pluginkit/README.md

 Supported game versions: _1.2_

 This plugin allows you to display information about the game in Discord.
-In the Discord profile during the game, the following is shown: being in the multiplayer lobby, in the track editor, the choice of car (with car name) and information about the current race (mode and other information).
+In the Discord profile during the game, the following is shown: being in the multiplayer lobby, in the track editor, the choice of car (with car name) and information about the current race (mode, track name and other information).

 [Go to plugin source code folder](../../tree/master/CD_DiscordRPC)